colbyeg/cthulhu-crime-squad/README.md

 ## Current Features

 - An in-game timeline where players can view their cults's progress with daily summaries.
 - Cultists can complete tasks like working, researching, and purchasing artifacts.
+Tasks can add to or deplete cult resources.
 Success is determined by cultists' unique stats.
 - A rogue-like mission game where players look for the prize while running from an alien.

 ## Future Additions